Stranded vs Solid Wire: Which Conductor Type Should You Specify for Your Wire Harness?

 Can stranded and solid wire of the same AWG gauge carry the same current?

-Need Help Selecting the Right Conductor for Your Harness?
+Title: Need Help Selecting the Right Conductor?

 We manufacture wire harnesses with all conductor types—from solid backplane wiring to Class M extra-fine stranded conductors for continuous-motion robotics.
-Share your application requirements and we will recommend the optimal conductor specification with a detailed cost comparison.